wq/wq/docs/app/locate.js.md

 >
 > Similarly, having a user tap the map to specify their location is practically guaranteed to provide inaccurate results unless they zoom in first.
 For this reason, the `interactive` mode approximates an accuracy measurement based on zoom level (accuracy = 2 pixels of screen space converted to meters based on the zoom level).
 Accuracy can serve as a reminder to the user to zoom in, or even to enforce a minimum level of accuracy in your form processing logic.

-The Locator widget accepts two arguments: a Leaflet map object, and a mapping of jQuery-wrapped fields to use for setting and storing location information.
-The expected fields are:
+The Locator widget accepts up to three arguments: a Leaflet map object, a mapping of jQuery-wrapped `fields` to use for setting and storing location information, and an optional `config` object.
+The expected `fields` are:

  * `toggle`: A set of radio buttons (or a select menu) that will change the widget mode.
 The values for each option should be one or more the modes listed above.
  * `latitude`: A text input that will recieve (or provide) the latitude
  * `longitude`: A text input that will recieve (or provide) the longitude
  * `accuracy`: A text input that will recieve the computed accuracy

-In addition to automatically updating the form inputs, the locator provides an `onupdate()` hook for custom handling of entered locations.
+If specified, the locator `config` option should have up to three callback functions that will be executed at various points in the process:
+ * `onSetMode(mode)`: Called whenever the locator mode changes, e.g. in response to the user clicking the `toggle` button.
+ * `onUpdate(location, accuracy)`: Called when ever a new location is determined.
+ * `onError(event)`: Called when GPS lookup fails.

 ### Example